stephenhillphd/stephenhillphd.github.io/_posts/2020-03-20-simulating-the-NCAA-tournament-1stRound-East.md

 The Flames upset Louisville 74-72 to move on to the Second Round.
 A shot from just inside the three-point line at the buzzer capped off the upset.

 **(6) West Virginia vs. (11) Rutgers**
-Rutgers long-awaited appearance in the NCAA tournament continues for a second game as they defeated West Virginia 72-70.
+Rutgers long-awaited reappearance in the NCAA tournament continues for a second game as they defeated West Virginia 72-70.

 **(3) Michigan State vs. (14) North Texas**
 Michigan State pulled away late from a pesky North Texas team winning 89-81.